rezatakhti/Bookie---Session-Tracker/README.md

 ### Few Concepts Used and Learned
 * Storing small bits of data using User Defaults
 * Persisting larger data using a Singleton Core Data
-* Passing info between view controllers using Delegates and Protocols
+* Passing data between view controllers using Delegates and Protocols
-* Creating custom buttons, labels, and textfields
+* Creating custom view by subclassing existing UIKit classes
-* Constraints using Autolayout, and NSLayoutAnchor
+* Constraints using Autolayout and NSLayoutAnchor